hevrard/Amber-Testing-Framework/README.md

 # Amber-Testing-Framework
-This repository contains scripts to automatically generate amber tests for formatted input files along with examples of test cases
+This repository contains scripts to automatically generate Amber tests for formatted input files along with examples of test cases and sample outputs

 # # Repository Organization: